QuantiusBenignus/BlahST/README.md

 <details>
 <summary> CASE 2: XFCE4</summary>
-This is simalr to the GNOME setup above (for reference, see its more detailed instructions)
+This is similar to the GNOME setup above (for reference, see its more detailed instructions)

 * Open the Xfce4 Settings Manager.
 * Navigate to Keyboard → Application Shortcuts.